Why is Roofing One of the Most Dangerous Jobs in the United States?

 Since roofers often work at extreme heights, it is important that roofers have heightened edge awareness while on the job.
 Edge awareness is when an individual knows where the end of the roof is located; this is an important skill to learn because it helps to prevent dangerous slip and falls and injuries.

 Unfortunately, many roofers are too distracted by their work, and they lose track of where the end of the roof is located; making this mistake can cause serious injuries.
-Failing to properly identify the edge of the roof and other job-related hazards, like dehydration or fatigue, can lead to a serious slip and falls.
+Failing to properly identify the edge of the roof and other job-related hazards, like dehydration or fatigue, can lead to serious slips and falls.
 Slip and falls can lead to catastrophic injuries and fatalities.
 While on the job, it is important to always be aware of surroundings and maintain focus.

 Besides slip and falls, roofers also face electrical hazards.
 Approximately 11 percent of deaths in the roofing industry are attributed to electrocution.
 Electrocution can happen if a roofer makes contact with an overhead power line.
 Other electrical hazards include wiring or transformers.
 This is especially true if the lines run inside the roof.
 Finally, roofers should be cautious in storms because of rain that causes slippery surfaces and lightning.